actigraph/ActiLifeManual/docs/menus.rst

 upper right-hand corner of the ActiLife tool as shown in Figure 15.

 .. figure:: /img/TemplateInUse.png
-   :alt:
+   :alt: Template in Use Information

-Figure 15 – Template in Use Information
+   Template in Use Information

 Remove Template
 ---------------